×

 • Availing cloud improves data security

-Types of Hardware Virtualizations
+Types of Legacy Hardware Virtualizations

 The methods vary in approach and abstraction levels, but they share common goals.
 Here’s a breakdown of the most popular techniques: